Addressing Congress, Ukrainian President Zelensky pleads for military aid

 “The president has to look at decisions that are made through the prism of what is in our national security interests and global security interests, and he continues to believe that a no-fly zone would be escalatory — could prompt a war with Russia,” Psaki said.

-Sen. Rob Portman (R-Ohio), a key Ukraine ally who also traveled to Poland in recent days, said after Zelensky’s speech that Biden’s announcement was welcome but that he wanted to hear more detail on how the military aid would be delivered in time to make a difference on the ground in Ukraine.
+Sen. Rob Portman (R-Ohio), a key Ukraine ally who also traveled to Poland in recent days, said that the additional military assistance Biden announced Wednesday is welcome but that he wanted to hear more detail on how the military aid would be delivered in time to make a difference on the ground in Ukraine.

 “It’s not just about money,” he said.
 “It’s about doing things more quickly and being more creative.”